 sea life is amazing and the water is extremely clear and warm.
 It is

 probably one of the best places to learn how to snorkel in the world.
 You can see large fish everywhere, even right where you enter the water.
 Snorkeling Xel-ha and "island hopping" is one of the best Cancun adventures for the entire family.

 Isla Mujeres (Island of women) is a great day trip and one of the most relaxing of all Cancun activities.
 It is located about 13 km (8 miles) off of coast of Cancun.
 This is a very casual, laid back island, a step back from mainland Mexico and Cancun.
 The island has beautiful white sand, talcum powder like, beaches and beautiful turquoise water.
 Nothing is really fancy on the island, and by many, is considered the best for your money that Mexico has to offer.

-There are two ferry landings in Cancun that will take you to Isla Mujeres, Puerto Juarez (downtown Cancun) and the other located at the northwestern end of the Zona Hotelera (hotel zone) behind Fat Tuesday's.
-Boats from Puerto Juarez are faster, leave every half hour and cost less as compared to the hotel zone one.
-The trip takes about 15 minutes on the Ultramar boats and costs $4 USD each way.
+The two most convenient ferry landings in Cancun that will take you to Isla Mujeres are Puerto Juarez (downtown Cancun) and Playa Tortuga located at the northwestern end of the Zona Hotelera (hotel zone).
+Boats from Puerto Juarez run more frequently and cost less than from Playa Tortuga, however, if you are taking a cab from the hotel zone, the cab ride to Playa Juarez may cost more.
+The trip to Isla Mujeres takes between 20 and 30 minutes.

 Hint ! - go to Puerto Juarez and take the Ultramar boats.

 Isla Mujeres has a lot of great attractions and activities.
 Once you arrive in Isla Mujeres you will be greated by numerous street vendors trying to sell you everything from clothes, jewelry to snorkeling and fishing trips.
 Plan ahead and know what you are doing.
 Look and walk straight ahead without looking too lost and confused.